 Setting up your Audio Sources

-From here, take a look at the right-hand side, and you should see a section for Audio Sources.
+From here, scroll down a bit, and you should see a section for Audio Output Sources.
 Click on the dropdown and select either one, or multiple sound devices for your audio captures.

 You will also see the Output Volume bar, this is the volume at which those captures are recorded.